egbdfX/FastImagingPipe/README.md

 Make sure GCCcore, CUDA, and CFITSIO are avaiable.
 If you see a warning saying ```/usr/bin/ld.gold: warning: /apps/system/easybuild/software/GCCcore/11.2.0/lib/gcc/x86_64-pc-linux-gnu/11.2.0/crtbegin.o: unknown program property type 0xc0010002 in .note.gnu.property section```, you would need to make sure Python is also available.

 **Step 2:**
-If you do not need reprojection in the imaging, download the files in 'NoReproj'; otherwise, download the files in 'WithReproj' (will release soon).
+If you do not need reprojection in the imaging, download the files in 'NoReproj'; otherwise, download the files in 'WithReproj' (will be released soon).

 **Step 3:**
 Run the Makefile by ```make```.
 Note that this Makefile is written for NVIDIA H100.
 If you are using other GPU, you would need to make sure the CUDA arch is matching.

 **Step 4:**
-Run the code by ```./sharedlibrary_gpu Visreal_input.fits Visimag_input.fits B_input.fits V_input.fits Image_Size Number_of_Baselines Frequency UV_Scale Phase_RA Phase_Dec Output_Name.fits```, where ```Visreal_input.fits```, ```Visimag_input.fits''', ```B_input.fits''', and ```V_input.fits``` are input files (in FITS) for real components of visibilities, imagery components of visibilities, SVDed baseline matrix, and the V matrix in the SVD.
-The rest arguments are as their names suggested, where Image_Size is an integer (e.g., if you input 100, it means the image size is $100 \times 100$ pixels), Number_of_Baselines is an integer, Frequency is in unit of Hz, UV_Scale is in unit of radian, Phase_RA and Phase_Dec are the phase centre in unit of degree, and the last argument is a file name of the output ended with '.fits'.
+Run the code by ```./sharedlibrary_gpu Visreal_input.fits Visimag_input.fits B_input.fits V_input.fits Image_Size Number_of_Baselines Frequency Cell_Size Output_Name.fits```, where ```Visreal_input.fits```, ```Visimag_input.fits''', ```B_input.fits''', and ```V_input.fits``` are input files (in FITS) for real components of visibilities, imagery components of visibilities, SVDed baseline matrix, and the V matrix in the SVD.
+The rest arguments are as their names suggested, where Image_Size is an integer (e.g., if you input 100, it means the image size is $100 \times 100$ pixels), Number_of_Baselines is an integer, Frequency is in unit of Hz, Cell_Size is in unit of radian, and the last argument is a file name of the output ended with '.fits'.

 **Step 5:**
 The code will output a FITS file named ```Output_Name.fits``` (as user defined), which is the output snapshot.

 ## Test
 If you want to test the code, please download the files from 'ExampleInput' of the corresponding reprojection method.
-Run the code by ```./sharedlibrary_gpu Visreal0.fits Visimag0.fits Bin0.fits Vin0.fits 4096 2080 50000000 0.1310 0.0 0.0 dirty0.fits'''.
+Run the code by ```./sharedlibrary_gpu Visreal0.fits Visimag0.fits Bin0.fits Vin0.fits 4096 2080 50000000 0.0000213 dirty0.fits'''.
 You should obtain a dirty0.fits.
 If you open it (by SAOImageDS9, Fv or MATLAB etc), you will see a simulated sky brightness distribution of regular distributed sources.

 ## Contact
 If you have any questions or need further assistance, please feel free to contact at [egbdfmusic1@gmail.com](mailto:egbdfmusic1@gmail.com).